-- 5.2.11 Design Code 2 Landscape, Views and the Settlement Edge includes 2A Village Separation.
-This advises that the separation between the two villages should be retained, and development should respond to the green corridor.
-There is also guidance about development on the edges of settlements.
-These principles have been brought forward into Draft Policy NE1.

-- 5.2.12 The Design Codes document identifies a number of key views.
-In the section on Sense of Place and Wayfinding, the document notes, 'The elevated position of Silkstone Common has resulted in many view points where the surrounding landscape can be appreciated (see views 7 to 13).
+5.2.12 The Design Codes document identifies a number of key views.
+In the section on Sense of Place and Wayfinding, the document notes, 'The elevated position of Silkstone Common has resulted in many viewpoints where the surrounding landscape can be appreciated (see views 7 to 13).
 The central routes through both villages have a strong historic feel with most of the historic buildings in the area lining these routes.
 There are a number of historic listed buildings which contribute to the character of the Parish.
 The Grade I Listed Church of All Saints is a prominent landmark which can be seen from many locations across the area (see views 5 and 8).
 The 17th century glassworks and 18th century pottery in Silkstone are an architecturally unique scheduled monument.
 The influence of the surrounding landscape contributes to the rural character of the villages.
 The elevated woodland setting in Silkstone brings the surrounding landscape in to the street scene (see view 4 and 5).'

-- 5.2.13 The key views are shown on the Policies Maps 1A and 1B and Map 3 and are:
+- 5.2.13 The key views are shown on the NDP Policies Maps 1A and 1B and are:

-- View 1 north of Barnsley Road
+- View 1 from Broad Gates

-- View 2 from Broad Gates
+- View 2 from Silkstone Lane

-- View 3 from Silkstone Lane
+- View 3 from Guest Lane

-- View 4 from Guest Lane
+- View 4 from Martin Croft

 - View 5 from Martin Croft

-- View 6 from Martin Croft
+- View 6 from Beacon Hill

-- View 7 from Beacon Hill
+- View 7 from Cone Lane

-- View 8 from Cone Lane
+- View 8 from Beacon Hill

 - View 9 from Beacon Hill

-- View 10 from Beacon Hill
+- View 10 from Hall Royd Lane

 - View 11 from Hall Royd Lane

-- View 12 from Hall Royd Lane

-- View 13 from Hall Royd Walk
+- View 12 from Hall Royd Walk

 - 5.2.14 Policy NE1 has been prepared to help ensure that the distinctive landscape character features of the Parish are protected, and opportunities are taken to enhance the local countryside so that it can continue to be enjoyed by all.